Irapuato: Education

-The city of Irapuato is home to some private universities including catholic University of the Incarnate Word, and a single public university, the Higher Technological Institute of Irapuato (ITESI).
+The city of Irapuato is home to some private universities including a branch of the University of the Incarnate Word, a Catholic university based in the United States, and a single public university, the Higher Technological Institute of Irapuato (ITESI).

 The city is also home to a research center of the Center for Advanced Research and Studies (CINVESTAV) specializing in plant biotechnology and genetics and the newly created National Center of Plant Genomics.

 Sport

-The local football team is Irapuato FC.
+The local football team is Irapuato FC, also known as La Trinca.